Book Tickets for the Acropolis or “Akropolis”

 If you miss the Roman Agora, for example, you would have paid €2 more than if you had paid for each location separately.

-The holiest rock in modern-day city Athens is one of the most well-known archaeological sites in the world, and it is the city’s most famous attraction.
+The holiest rock in modern-day Athens is one of the most famous archaeological sites.
+It is the city’s top attraction.

 It was the most important worship center for ancient Athenians.

-While it had been inhabited since the Neolithic, it was not until the 11th century BC that the Acropolis became the center of the Athena cult.
+People lived there since the Neolithic.
+But, it was not until the 11th century BC that the Acropolis became the center of the Athena cult.

 The monuments we see today are much more recent, dating from the 5th century, when Athens was at its most strong.